Local moving companies in Texas

 - Parking permits: Some cities require you to get a parking permit for moving trucks, so check your new local regulations beforehand.

 - State licensing: In New Jersey, the New Jersey Division of Consumer Affairs handles the regulation of in-state moving companies.
 The state’s Division of Consumer Affairs works to ensure that warehousemen (public storage companies) and public movers provide safe, reliable, and ethical services while adhering to all relevant state rules and regulations.
-Before you hire a moving company, double-check that they're properly licensed.
+Make sure your moving company is fully licensed before booking.

-- State regulator: You can check the status of a New Jersey moving license directly on the state regulator’s official website, here.
+- State regulator: You can check your New Jersey moving license directly on the state regulator’s official website, here.

-- Moving permits: You won’t need a moving permit to settle in New Jersey, but it’s a smart idea to look into local parking rules before your move.
+- Moving permits: You won’t need a moving permit to relocate to New Jersey, but you should check local parking regulations ahead of moving day.

-- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
-You’ll be able to set your official move date, so your mail will be forwarded to New Jersey right on time.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form so all of your mail will get properly forwarded to New Jersey.
 Get started here.

-- Mover's insurance: Insurance rules vary from state to state.
-Released Value Protection is the most economical option as it incurs no cost.
+- Mover’s insurance: Released Value Protection is the most economical option as it incurs no cost.
 It is provided by movers at no additional charge, but the coverage is minimal.
 Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
 For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
-If coverage for the full value of your items is needed, consultation with the moving company you're hiring for other options or a third-party insurance provider is recommended.
+If coverage for the full value of your items is needed, consultation with the moving company you’re hiring for other options or a third-party insurance provider is recommended.

 - Moving checklist: Peace of mind is everything.
 With our moving checklist, you can be sure you’re on top of every detail.